 that the card was purchased from a seller in New South Wales, Australia helped to possibly localize it to that area of

-Pursuing the identity of the photographer I have come across only one under the name of R. Duryea.
-He operated out
+Pursuing the identity of the photographer I have come across only one under the name of R. Duryea in Australia.
+He

-of Albany, Western Australia during the 1880-1900 period.
-Based upon that I have identified this soldier as a member
+operated out of Albany, Western Australia during the 1880-1900 period.
+Based upon that this soldier may have been

-of one of Albany's volunteer units, probably a rifle volunteer unit.
-Possibilities include the Albany Defense Rifles and
+a member of one of Albany's volunteer units, probably a rifle volunteer unit.
+Possibilities include the Albany Defense

 Carte de Visite